WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 is a fortunate tragedy that there is no shortage of real-life examples of the need for decentralized Webs of Trust in the world today.
-A large spectrum of individuals — from marginalized persons like stateless refugees and victims of human trafficking, to members of the informal or unregulated economy — urgently need to participate in otherwise privileged economic and political fora, but they face technical, economic, and political barriers to entry.
+A large spectrum of individuals — from marginalized persons like stateless refugees and victims of human trafficking to members of the informal or unregulated economy — urgently need to participate in otherwise privileged economic and political fora, but they face technical, economic, and political barriers to entry.